Royal Mail Online Assessment Test: Application, Interview Process & Preparation Guide

 That means it is an important step that you want to get right.
 Even a simple mistake could cost you the job before you’ve even been invited for an interview.
 The online assessments may seem daunting, but don’t worry, we’re here to help.

-If you are well prepared the tests are actually fairly straightforward.
+If you are well prepared, the royal mail tests are actually fairly straightforward.
 This guide is here to walk you through the process, help you prepare, and boost your chances of passing with flying colors.
-Let’s get started!